Integrate security solutions in Azure Security Center

 Manage integrated Azure security solutions and other data sources

-Under Security solutions, you can view information about the health of integrated Azure security solutions and perform basic management tasks.
+From the Security solutions page, you can see the health of integrated Azure security solutions and run basic management tasks.

-The Connected solutions section includes security solutions that are currently connected to Security Center and information about the health status of each solution.
+The Connected solutions section includes security solutions that are currently connected to Security Center.
+It also shows the health status of each solution.

 The status of a partner solution can be:

-- Unhealthy (red) - there is a health issue that requires immediate attention.
+- Unhealthy (red) - there's a health issue that requires immediate attention.

-- Not reported (gray) - the solution has not reported anything yet, a solution's status may be unreported if it has recently been connected and is still deploying, or no health data is available.
+- Not reported (gray) - the solution hasn't reported anything yet and no health data is available.
+A solution's status may be unreported if it was connected recently and is still deploying.

-Select VIEW for additional information and options, which includes:
+Select VIEW for additional information and options such as:

-- Link VM.
-Opens the Link Applications blade.
+- Link VM - Opens the Link Applications page.
 Here you can connect resources to the partner solution.

-Security Center automatically discovers security solutions running in Azure but are not connected to Security Center and displays the solutions in the Discovered solutions section.
-This includes Azure solutions, such as Azure AD Identity Protection, as well as partner solutions.
+Security Center automatically discovers security solutions running in Azure but not connected to Security Center and displays the solutions in the Discovered solutions section.
+These solutions include Azure solutions, like Azure AD Identity Protection, and partner solutions.

-The Standard tier of Security Center is required at the subscription level for the discovered solutions feature.
-See Pricing to learn more about Security's pricing tiers.
+Enable Azure Defender at the subscription level for the discovered solutions feature.
+See Pricing to learn more about the pricing tiers.

-Select CONNECT under a solution to integrate with Security Center and be notified on security alerts.
+Select CONNECT under a solution to integrate with Security Center and be notified of security alerts.